starlake-ai/starlake/src/main/python/starlake-orchestration/README.md

 | arguments    | list                | The required arguments of the starlake command to run |
 | spark_config | StarlakeSparkConfig | the optional `ai.starlake.job.StarlakeSparkConfig`  |

-#### Factory Methods for Key Starlake Commands
+#### Factory Methods for Core Starlake Commands

-These methods generate tasks for the core Starlake commands.
-Each method corresponds to a specific operation in the pipeline.
+Each method corresponds to a specific Starlake command.

 ##### Preload